LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 You should be able to generate a table like the one above, following the execution of one statement at a time.
 You are playing through the role of the computer in detail.
-We will refer to this later as *playing computer*.
-As code gets more complicated, particularly with loops, this is an important skill.
+As code gets more complicated, particularly with loops, this "playing computer" is an important skill.

 **Problem**:  Write a program with a ``while`` loop to print: